-Most people don't need to rosin their bows more than once every playing session (up to 2 hours).
-Some people don't rosin more than once a week, even though they play every day.
-If you NEED to rosin your bow a lot it's probably time for fresh horsehair.
+Most people don’t need to rosin their bows more than once every playing session (up to 2 hours).
+Some people don’t rosin more than once every few days.
+If you NEED to rosin your bow a lot it’s probably time for fresh horsehair.

 – How often should I change my strings and bow hair?

-The standard is 120 playing hours or every six months for bow hair and violin and viola strings.
+The standard is 120 playing hours or every six months for bow hair and violin/viola strings.
 Cello strings last about twice as long.
 Be sure to get your soundpost adjustment checked at the same time.

 – My bow was rehaired earlier this year.
 Now it won’t tighten.
 What’s wrong?